dglaude/hid-remapper/expressions/README.md

 Else you have to use the json export and import that.

 **Test 2: Rotate 30° using expressions**

+This is totally useless for any kind of Tremor, it offer no added value that the official "rotate mouse by 30 degrees" from the example page on https://www.jfedor.org/hid-remapper-config/ but is just another way to implement the same thing.

 Here are the two expressions to use:
 * `0x00010030 input_state 0.866 mul 0x00010031 input_state 0.5 mul add` <= Compute new X based on old x and y